JimberSoftware/docs/advanced/dockernetworkcontroller/dockernetworkcontroller.md

 You can start the network controller using Docker Compose.
 For more information on Docker Compose, refer to the [official documentation](https://docs.docker.com/compose/).

-After starting the docker container, the network controller should appear online in the Jimber Network Isolation platform.
+After starting the docker container, the network controller should appear online in the `Jimber SASE Platform`.

 The Docker container will now be reachable by devices on the same LAN network.